mrisher/webxr-reference/webxr-device-api/index.md

   <dt><a href="xr">XR</a></dt>
   <dd>Provides the means to query for attached AR/VR devices and receive events when device availability changes.
 A requested device is accessed through a returned `XRDevice` object.</dd>
   <dt><a href="xrdevice">XRDevice</a></dt>
-  <dd>represents a single AR/VR hardware device and provides methods for obtaining an `XRSession` object</dd>
+  <dd>Represents a single AR/VR hardware device and provides methods for obtaining an `XRSession` object</dd>
 </dl>

 ### Sessions